jrobinson123/GameOfLife/README.md

     }
   }
   ```
-  After the only GOL object(called gol) is created, the main draw loop of this program consists of running the display method of GOL followed by the update method of GOl.
+  After the only GOL object(called gol) is created, the main draw loop of this program consists of running the display method of GOL followed by the update method of GOL.
   ```processing
    gol = new GOL();
 }